‘King of Kong’ star Billy Mitchell lied, claims Donkey Kong world-record analysis

 Did Billy Mitchell cheat?

-Xenlia considers the evidence against Mitchell conclusive when it comes to falsifying his Donkey Kong platform, but they also suggest that cheating isn’t just possible — it’s “likely.”
+Young considers the evidence against Mitchell conclusive when it comes to falsifying his Donkey Kong platform, but he also suggests that cheating isn’t just possible — it’s “likely.”

-“While clearly MAME, there is no way to tell exactly how these games were performed,” reads Xenlia’s post.
+“While clearly MAME, there is no way to tell exactly how these games were performed,” reads Young’s post.
 “It’s possible they were recorded in one shot.
 Given the playstyle in Billy’s videos, it’s more likely that vanilla MAME’s [recording feature] was abused.”

 MAME’s INP recording capability enables players to rewind their mistakes, continue playing, and then stitch together a final recording that looks like one, unbroken playthrough.
-Scorekeepers like Xenlia often do accept results performed on MAME, but they typically require independent, in-person verification or live video on a service like Twitch that shows the game and the player all at the same time.
+Scorekeepers like Young often do accept results performed on MAME, but they typically require independent, in-person verification or live video on a service like Twitch that shows the game and the player all at the same time.

 Mitchell has not verified his score in any of those alternative ways with the exception of a witness by the name of Todd Rogers.
 If that name is familiar, it’s probably because Rogers just made headlines for a high-score scandal of his own.
 The scorekeeping website Twin Galaxies revealed this week that it is removing all of Rogers records after an analysis revealed his submitted score of 5.51 seconds in the Atari game Dragster is technically impossible.